3D film: 1909–1915: Alabastra and Kinoplastikon

-By 1909 the German film market suffered much from overproduction and too much competition.
+By 1909, the German film market suffered much from overproduction and too much competition.
 German film tycoon Oskar Messter had initially gained much financial success with the Tonbild synchronized sound films of his Biophon system since 1903, but the films were losing money by the end of the decade and Messter would stop Tonbild production in 1913.
 Producers and exhibitors were looking into new film attractions and invested for instance in colorful imagery.
-The development of stereoscopic cinema seemed a logical step to lure visitors back into the movie theatres.
+The development of stereoscopic cinema seemed a logical step to lure visitors back into the movie theaters.

 In 1909, German civil engineer August Engelsmann patented a process that projected filmed performances within a physical decor on an actual stage.
 Soon after, Messter obtained patents for a very similar process, probably by agreement with Engelsmann, and started marketing it as "Alabastra".
 Performers were brightly dressed and brightly lit while filmed against a black background, mostly miming their singing or musical skills or dancing to the circa four-minute pre-recorded phonographs.
 The film recordings would be projected from below, to appear as circa 30 inch figures on a glass pane in front of a small stage, in a setup very similar to the Pepper's ghost illusion that offered a popular stage trick technique since the 1860s.
 The glass pane was not visible to the audience and the projected figures seemed able to move around freely across the stage in their virtual tangible and lifelike appearance.
 The brightness of the figures was necessary to avoid see-through spots and made them resemble alabaster sculptures.
 To adapt to this appearance, several films featured Pierrot or other white clowns, while some films were probably hand-coloured.
 Although Alabastra was well received by the press, Messter produced few titles, hardly promoted them and abandoned it altogether a few years later.
-He believed the system to be uneconomical due to its need for special theatres instead of the widely available movie screens, and he didn't like that it seemed only suitable for stage productions and not for "natural" films.
-Nonetheless, there were numerous imitators in Germany and Messter and Engelsmann still teamed with American swindler Frank J. Goldsoll set up a short-lived variant named "Fantomo" in 1914.
+He believed the system to be uneconomical due to its need for special theatres instead of the widely available movie screens, and he did not like that it seemed only suitable for stage productions and not for "natural" films.
+Nonetheless, there were numerous imitators in Germany and Messter and Engelsmann still teamed with American businessman Frank Joseph Godsol (Goldsoll) set up a short-lived variant named "Fantomo" in 1914.